Parameter-Efficient Domain Adaptation of Physics-Informed Self-Attention based GNNs for AC Power Flow Prediction: Introduction

 \textbf{Relation to Prior \ac{GNN}-Based Power-Flow Solvers.} Prior work establishes \ac{GNN} as effective AC-PF surrogates \cite{donon2020neural, ringsquandl2021deep} and shows that physics-informed training improves physical consistency \cite{hu2021physics, dejongh2022physics, jeddi2021physics, kim2025physics}.
 However, cross-regime adaptation from MV to HV remains underexplored.
 This shift entails changes in voltage levels (partially normalized in p.u.), larger and different topologies, modified admittance matrices $\mathbf{Y}_{\text{bus}}$, and different line $R/X$ ratios, which alter power-flow characteristics and reactive power demands.
 While \ac{GNN}s encode connectivity, they do not inherently account for such parameter shifts.
 We study parameter-efficient adaptation of physics-informed \acp{GNN} for AC power flow under MV$\to$HV regime shift.
 To the best of our knowledge, this is the first \emph{systematic} analysis of low-rank adaptation in this setting, evaluating accuracy, physics-residual feasibility, optimization stability, and source-domain retention beyond the full fine-tuning baseline.

-\textbf{Contributions.} \begin{itemize} \item[(i)] We introduce low-rank adaptation of attention projections with selective prediction-head unfreezing for parameter-efficient transfer in physics-informed GNNs. \item[(ii)] We achieve near-full fine-tuning accuracy with $>85\%$ fewer trainable parameters while maintaining comparable physics residuals. \item[(iii)] We characterize the stability--plasticity trade-off via source-domain retention and few-shot target-domain scaling. \item[(iv)] We establish the efficiency--accuracy Pareto frontier for reliable cross-regime transfer under limited supervision. \end{itemize}
+\textbf{Contributions.} (i) We introduce low-rank adaptation of attention projections with structurally motivated, selective unfreezing of the per-step iterative-refinement heads for parameter-efficient transfer in physics-informed GNNs; (ii) we achieve near-full fine-tuning accuracy with $>85\%$ fewer trainable parameters while maintaining comparable physics residuals; (iii) we characterize the stability--plasticity trade-off via source-retention and few-shot scaling, and establish the efficiency--accuracy Pareto frontier for cross-regime transfer under limited supervision.

-\textbf{Paper Outline.} Section~II presents the formulation, model, and adaptation strategies; Section~III the datasets and setup; Section~IV the cross-regime results and controlled architectural/adaptation studies; Section~V concludes.